dschaefer/dschaefer.github.io/_posts/2018-06-23-get-the-scoop.markdown

 tags:
 - eclipse
 ---
-# Get the Scoop, a Homebrew for Windows

 When I came back to QNX over six years ago (wow, it's been that long?), they offered a choice of one of the the three main environments.
 I was excited to see what all the hype was about and picked Mac.
 I really enjoyed it.
 It provided a great blend of user experience with the power of Unix and the shell underneath.
 The trackpad on the MBP is amazing.
 It's under rated how much a productivity enhancer that is.

 But eventually that machine got old and beat up and it was time for a new one.
 I had my fun with the Mac, but it's not what's used by many of the users of the tools I build.
 In the embedded space you see a pretty solid mix of Windows and Linux.
 And I was interested to see how much better Windows 10 was and whether it could overcome it's really crappy command line environment.
 So that's where I went.